darealshinji/UnityGames-for-debian/README.md

 This isn't intended to be a complete collection, it's more like an example on how to build packages from any Unity engine game.
 The directory 'example' contains example files with detailed explanatory commentaries.

-This requires the command line tools [u2deb](https://github.com/darealshinji/UnityEngine2deb) and [patchelfmod](https://github.com/darealshinji/patchelfmod) as well as the following packages:
+This requires the command line tool [u2deb](https://github.com/darealshinji/UnityEngine2deb) as well as the following packages:
-`debhelper librsvg2-bin imagemagick execstack`
+`debhelper imagemagick execstack`

 To resolve all package dependencies you should also install `libgtk2.0-0 libgtk2.0-0:i386 libglu1-mesa libglu1-mesa:i386`

-You can use the provided shell scripts to build Debian packages of u2deb and patchelfmod. u2deb's package will also resolve all the required dependencies.
+You can use the provided shell script to build a Debian package of u2deb. u2deb's package will also resolve all the required dependencies.